Skip to main content

 localgpt-gen mcp-server

-This is for editors (VS Code, Zed, Cursor) and scenarios where you don't need the interactive terminal.
+This is for desktop apps (Claude Desktop, Codex Desktop) and editors (VS Code, Zed, Cursor) where you don't need the interactive terminal.
 See MCP Server for details.

 CLI Flags